 Welcome to the Center for Mindful Families.

-We created the Center in order to provide exceptional and effective wellness services to families in Palm Beach county.
-As Licensed Clinical Social Workers with extensive training in a variety of evidenced-based interventions, we help families navigate the challenges of twenty-first century life.
-We recognized that many people need a safe and accepting environment where they can learn about themselves and their relationships in order to succeed at identifying and addressing the underlying causes of suffering.
-We also recognized that parents often need new tools to help them create more balance and consistency in their family lives.
+The Center was created in order to provide exceptional and effective wellness services to families in Palm Beach county.
+As Licensed Clinical Social Workers and Mental Health Counselors with extensive training in a variety of evidenced-based interventions, we help families navigate the challenges of twenty-first century life.
+I recognized that people need a safe and accepting environment where they can learn about themselves and their relationships in order to succeed at identifying and addressing the underlying causes of suffering.
+I also recognized that parents often need new tools to help them create more balance and consistency in their family lives.
 We created the Center for Mindful Families to address these needs.

 Throughout our community, there is a strong demand for expertise in Infant Mental Health and difficulties affecting LGBTQ youth and teens.
 While Infant Mental Health (an area which covers pregnant women and children aged 0 to 5) is a critical period in a child development, the adolescent and teen years are critical for identity development and self-esteem.
 And being an LGBTQ youth comes with unique challenges, so children and teenagers often need support in addition to that of those needed for the typical ups and downs of growing up in our society.
 As the need for quality therapy services becomes more apparent, we are pleased to be one of only a few clinicians in Palm Beach County that are qualified to work with both of these populations.

 Our guiding principle is that healing occurs within a relationship and we emphasize the importance of relationships as a vital mechanism for change in a non-judgmental, strength-based environment.
 Perhaps most importantly, we believe in the power of play.
 Play therapy is the best way for children and adolescents make sense of their world, build and maintain a positive sense of self and adjust challenging behaviors in a developmentally appropriate way.

 1. the state or quality of being mindful or aware of something.